Fight Civil Asset Seizure and Forfeiture

 As a preliminary matter, anyone bringing a claim to challenge the forfeiture must have standing.
 In Hudson v.
 City of Sunrise, 237 So.
 3d 1031, 1034-35 (4th DCA 2018), the alleged claimants were required to prove bona fide ownership of the seized property in order to have standing in a forfeiture proceeding, citing §§ 932.701(2)(g)-(h) and 932.704, Fla.
 Stat.

 In Velez v.
 Miami—Dade Cty.
 Police Dep’t, 934 So.
 2d 1162, 1166 (Fla.
-2006), the court recognized that any persons contesting a forfeiture must demonstrate a proprietary interest in the seized property that is subject to forfeiture.
+2006), the court recognized that any persons contesting a forfeiture must demonstrate a proprietary interest in the seized property subject to forfeiture.

 In far too many cases, the owners of the property do not take the appropriate action within the strict time limits allowed, and the state or federal government holds the property without a fight.